LazyBun/owasp-top10-security/PITCHME.md

 Example:

-Credential stuffing, the use of lists of known passwords, is a common attack.
+Credential stuffing, is a common attack.
 If an application does not rate limit authentication attempts, the application can be used as a password oracle to determine if the credentials are valid

+Note:
+Credential stuffing -> the use of lists of known passwords

 +++

-# How do I fight it?
+## How do I fight it?

-* Do not deploy with any default credentials
+* Do not deploy with any default credentials |
-* Ensure passwords are stored with a strong adaptive algorithm such as [Argon2](https://www.cryptolux.org/index.php/Argon2), [bcrypt](https://en.wikipedia.org/wiki/Bcrypt)
+* Ensure passwords are stored with a strong adaptive algorithm such as [Argon2](https://www.cryptolux.org/index.php/Argon2), [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) |
-* Implement password checks against [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords)
+* Implement password checks against [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords) |
-* Where possible, implement multi-factor authentication
+* Where possible, implement multi-factor authentication |
-* Log authentication failures
+* Log authentication failures |
-* Align password length, complexity and rotation policies with [NIST 800-63 B's guidelines in section 5.1.1 for Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret)
+* Align password length, complexity and rotation policies with [NIST 800-63 B's guidelines](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret)

+Note:
+NIST -> National Institute of Standards and Technology
 ---

 # Injection